Lone INLD MLA Abhay Singh Chautala resigns from Haryana Assembly over farm laws

 Chandigarh, Jan 27: Indian National Lok Dal leader Abhay Singh Chautala on Wednesday tendered his resignation as MLA from the Haryana Assembly over the three new farm laws.

-Speaker Gian Chand Gupta said he has accepted Abhay Chautala''s resignation with immediate effect.
+Speaker Gian Chand Gupta said he has accepted Abhay Chautala's resignation with immediate effect.

-Abhay Chautala mentioned that he has resigned as farmers'' demands have not been met, Gupta told reporters here.
+Abhay Chautala mentioned that he has resigned as farmers' demands have not been met, Gupta told reporters here.

-The 57-year-old INLD leader was the party''s lone MLA in the 90-member State Assembly and represented the Ellenabad seat.
+The 57-year-old INLD leader was the party's lone MLA in the 90-member State Assembly and represented the Ellenabad seat.

 Abhay Chautala, who is the younger son of INLD president and former Chief Minister Om Prakash Chautala, drove to the state assembly complex here in a green tractor to submit his resignation.